omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/dev_tools.md

 This command allows you to log in to the database that your Jobbergate API is configured to connect with.
-It allows you to login to databases, regardless of whether they are locally hosted via Docker or situated on a remote PostgreSQL server. this ensures seamless access to any database that the Jobbergate API is configured to connect with.
+It allows you to login to databases, regardless of whether they are locally hosted via Docker or situated on a remote PostgreSQL server.
+This ensures seamless access to any database that the Jobbergate API is configured to connect with.

 To log in to the database, execute this command: